-Soundproofing a room from airborne or structure noise is super easy by implementing some basic techniques of soundproofing but if willing to soundproof a room for drum, it will be a bit challenging job.
+Soundproofing a room from airborne or structure-borne noise is super easy by implementing some basic techniques of soundproofing but if willing to soundproof a room for drum, it will be a bit challenging job.

-7 Steps to soundproof a Drum Room
+How to soundproof a Room for Drum

 Maybe you are familiar with the concept of noise and sound.
 Noise is something which is not pleasant to hear, if you are beating a drum in the music studio or auditorium then maybe no one has any complaint about it and this may be pleasing to hear.